tonca/emotion_recognition/README.md

 1. Verify that the code works

-2. Verify which files have been changed__
+2. Verify which files have been changed <br/>
 `git status`

-3. Add the changes to the git repository__
+3. Add the changes to the git repository <br/>
 `git add .`

-4. Commit changes__
+4. Commit changes <br/>
 `git commit -m "COMMIT DESCRIPTION"`

-5. Update the local repository__
+5. Update the local repository <br/>
 `git pull`

-6. Update the remote repository__
+6. Update the remote repository <br/>
 `git push`

 ### The `data` folder